 What does this live ticker show me?

-This tabular ticker displays readings from the THM-100™, a fully automated trihalomethane (THM) real-time monitoring unit from Aqua Metrology Systems.
-The THM-100 monitor is installed at the water treatment plant or in the distribution network to allow operators access to THM level data as frequently as every hour.
-The THM-100 is capable of measuring Total THMs (TTHMs) or THM Formation Potential (THM-FP) levels in real time.
+This tabular ticker displays readings from the THM-100™, a fully automated online THM monitor from AMS.
+The THM-100 monitor is installed at the water treatment plant or in the distribution network to provide accurate and reliable data on Total THMs (TTHMs) and THM Formation Potential (THM-FP) in real-time.

 The left hand column displays the date and local time (PDT) the reading was received.
 The right hand column identifies the concentration of TTHMs or THM-FP measured in parts per billion (ppb).
 If the location is marked with an *, the THM-FP level is being displayed.
 THM-FP is the measurement of water quality characterizing the maximum quantity of THMs that can be formed over time.